lorenzodeveloper/CyberDindarolo/README.md

 # CyberDindarolo

 *Disclaimer: This is a project with educational purposes only as it's the result of "Mobile & Web Applications" class.*

 **This is only the backend API of the project, the frontend will be ready soon and uploaded to another github repo.**

-It's a simple piggybank manager application written with python and djangorestframework.
+It's a simple piggybank (PG) manager application, written in python, using the djangorestframework.

-Users can create a piggybank where they share with other users (who participate to the pb) all the things they bought together.
+Users can create multiple PGs where they share with other users (also participating to PG) all the things they bought together.

-Each user has a credit:
+Each user has a credit for each PG.
+At the start, the credit is zero.
+Once you start sharing, each time you put something in the PG, your credit is going to:

-- It increases when inserting a product in the piggybank
+- Increases when inserting a product in the PG;
-- it decreases when buying something from the piggybank
+- decreases when buying something from the PG.

+Therefore, the total amount of credit that an user has for each PG is based on the value of things that the user put into the shared PG.

+Each user can see its entry/purchase history.

+**Product Insertion Example**

+User A inserts 1 pack (50 cones) of Ice Cream Cones (Brand XYZ) bought for 10.00 €.
+Hence, user A has a total credit of 10.00 € that it can use to buy things shared, in the PG.
+Each user can buy a single cone at the cost of 0.20 € (10.00 € / 50 pcs).
+At the same time, user B buys the same pack of Ice Cream Cones (50 pcs per pack) (Brand XYZ) in a different store, spending 15.00 €.
+Hence, user B has a total credit of 15.00 € that it can use to buy things, shared in the PG.

+Now, there are 100 cones in stock.
+Since the price of the two packs is different, the price for each cone has to be calculated using the weighted average price from both `(50 * 0.20 € + 50 * 0.30 €) / 100 = 0.25 €`.

 ## Original requirements
-*TODO*
+- Trust of purchasing history of each user
+- There is a product DB
+- Each user has a credit
+- Each user can buy things from PG
+- Each user can declare the no: of products bought of each type, resulting in:
+    - Changing in price or adding the product
+    - Update of user’s credit
+- Each user can see its entry/purchase history

 ## Assumptions
 - There is a PostgreSQL database named "myproject", used by "default_user" with "MyPassword1!" password.
 *This could be easily changed*
-- There is an SMTP account available for sending emails (change settings in `settings.py`, otherwise the program will crash)
+- There is a SMTP account available for sending emails (change settings in `settings.py`, otherwise the program will crash)

-*TODO*
 ## Dependencies
 - **python3** (version used in this project -> 3.7.1)
 - **psycopg2** (version used in this project -> 2.8.4)